Vehicle Sales – June 2015

 Overall

-Credit extended to the private sector increased by N$495.8m, or 0.71%, in January 2015, taking total credit outstanding to N$69.9bn.
-On an annual basis PSCE growth decelerated slightly to 16.1%, from the 16.5% in December.
-A net total of N$9.71bn worth of credit has been extended over the last 12 months, as high growth continues to be seen off an ever increasing base.
-Of this N$9.71bn, approximately N$5.21bn was issued to businesses, while N$4.42bn was taken up by individuals.
+Total credit extended to the private sector increased by N$1.0 billion, or 1.4%, in May 2015, taking total credit outstanding to N$73.0 billion.
+On an annual basis PSCE growth was in line with the 16.8% growth rate recorded in April.
+A net total of N$9.9 billion worth of credit has been extended over the last 12 months.
+Of this N$9.9 billion, approximately N$5.4bn was issued to businesses, while N$4.5bn was taken up by individuals.

 Credit extension to households

-Installment credit continues to makes up the second largest component of credit extended to households (16.5%) but is the fastest growing component with a 12 month average year on year growth rate of over 18%.
+Instalment credit makes up the second largest component of credit extended to households but is the fastest growing component with a year on year growth rate of 17.3% compared to the 11.9% growth seen in total credit extended to households.
 This points to a nation that is becoming more comfortable with the use of debt for private consumption.
-Installment credit is often used to purchase consumer goods and could be seen as a non-productive utilization of credit.
-Much of this is spent on imported goods which puts pressure on the country’s reserve position when too large.
+Installment credit is often used to purchase consumer goods and could be seen as a non-productive utilization of credit, and much of this is spent on imported goods.

 Credit extension to corporates